DeSantis and Haley jockey for second without Trump and other takeaways from Iowa GOP debate

 Haley opened the debate by touting a new website to track DeSantis’ “lies.”

-Haley responded that DeSantis was only angry that the donors used to be his but fled his troubled campaign.
+The sharpest exchange came after Haley continued to needle DeSantis on how he ran his campaign, saying it showed he couldn’t be trusted to run the country if he could spend $150 million and have so much internal chaos and stagnant polling.
+When the Florida governor tried to interrupt her, Haley said, “I think I hit a nerve.”

+DeSantis dismissed Haley’s criticism as “process stuff” that voters don’t care about and bragged about his conservative record in Florida while jabbing her for failing to pass school choice as governor.

-It went on and on like that, with the two candidates constantly jabbing each other.
+It went on and on like that, with the two candidates constantly sniping at each other.
 They made swipes at Trump, but spent the overwhelming amount of time on the person standing at the podium next to them.

 The political rationale is clear — Trump is 77 years old and faces four separate sets of criminal charges plus a bid to disqualify him from being president that is currently at the U.S. Supreme Court.
 Anything can happen, and if it does you’d rather be the runner-up than in third or lower.
 Plus, maybe Trump reaches down and picks his running mate from the top of the also-rans.